Without a car you can…

 Friday: The core of North Devon’s Unesco Biosphere Reserve

-Here’s two energetic options:
+Here are two energetic options:

 1. Bike to Eggesford station and take your bike on the train to Barnstaple, where the Tarka Trail is just outside the station.
 Set off for Braunton Burrows.
 It’s 7 miles out to Crow Point, the last bit down a quiet toll road, and then you get to explore the other-worldly scenery of the Burrows, a huge dune system where over 400 different species of flowering plant have been found.
-If you have a GPS you’ll find it handy amongst the towering sand dunes of this strange landscape.
+If your phone has GPS you’ll find it handy amongst the towering sand dunes of this strange landscape.
 Challenge yourself to find Venner’s pool – it’s quite a surprise if you do, complete with goldfish and water lilies.
 Bike and train back.